 This vibrant republic is a landlocked country in Eastern Europe, bordered by Russia in the north and east, Ukraine in the south, Poland in the west and Lithuania and Latvia in the north.
 With a complex history and rich architecture Belarus is a wonderful place to explore no matter what time of year.
 With a diverse geography and a passion for natural history and wildlife Belarus would be an outdoor enthusiasts' dream.2

-Minsk is one of the best kept secrets in Europe.
-Ecologically clean, safe, inexpensive for foreigners and full of activities for children, it makes the ideal home for families.
-The most difficult part about living in Minsk is actually getting to the city as visa restrictions are still fairly strict.
-However, international families that settle here often ask to extend their stays, as they fall in love with the city and wonderful people of Belarus.
+Minsk is one of the best-kept secrets in Europe.
+Ecologically clean, safe, inexpensive for foreigners, and full of activities for children, it makes the ideal home for families.
+The most difficult part about living in Minsk is actually getting to the city, as visa restrictions are still fairly strict.
+However, international families that settle here often ask to extend their stay, as they fall in love with the city and the wonderful people of Belarus.

 Activities for children:

 Kids should never be bored in Minsk as there are activities to keep them occupied all year.
 During the warmer months, long strolls through the city’s many parks such as Gorky Central Park and Chelyuskintsev Park are a must.
-Walking along the winding paths in parks leads to several surprises as one might find a Ferris wheel, open air concert or a charming ice cream stand in the middle of a green zone.
+Walking along the winding paths in parks leads to several surprises, as one might find a Ferris wheel, an open-air concert, or a charming ice cream stand in the middle of a green zone.
 Although most locals do not speak English, using hand signals can help you get that double dip pistachio and chocolate ice cream.

-Minsk also has more formal and extra-curricular activities for kids.
+Minsk also has more formal and extracurricular activities for kids.
 Music lessons are not only of the highest caliber, but also very inexpensive by Western standards (10 USD per lesson).
-Students who are serious about their studies may join a music school that meets 3 or 4 times a week.
+Students who are serious about their studies may join a music school that meets three or four times a week.
 The current cost of music school is 8 USD per month.
 Yes, you read that correctly.
 Lessons will focus on one instrument (violin, piano, etc.), as well as voice and music theory.
 Kids can also take art lessons as they learn sculpting, painting and sketching from professionals.